Spirochetes

 • Vincent’s bacilli is the causative organism

-• It may occur as an acute illness with diffuse involve¬ment of tissue or as chronic illness consisting of ulcera¬tion of tonsil
+• It may occur as an acute illness with diffuse involve¬ment of tissue or as a chronic illness consisting of ulcera¬tion of tonsil

 • It is insidious in onset with less fever and less discom¬fort